1968, Gordon Quinn and Gerald Temaner, USA, 66 min.

 - Mon, Dec 3rd 6:15pm

 - Wed, Dec 5th 6:00pm

 "Remains a great and truly under-appreciated document of its time…captivating; should be seen by anyone who cares about the documentary form." - Michael Glover Smith, White City Cinema

 "What could have been little more than a quirky stunt becomes a fascinating and rich sociological study of people reacting to the questions of two rather guileless and unconventional interviewers." - Jeff Stafford, Streamline

-Saturday 12/1: Co-director Gordon Quinn (Artistic Director and founding member of Kartemquin) and BAND OF SISTERS director Mary Fishman are scheduled to appear for an audience discussion, moderated by the hosts of Cinema Jaw.
+Saturday 12/1: Co-director Gordon Quinn (Artistic Director and founding member of Kartemquin), BAND OF SISTERS director Mary Fishman, and RADICAL GRACE director Rebecca Parrish are scheduled to appear for an audience discussion, moderated by Ryan Jagiello, host of Cinema Jaw.

 Wednesday 12/5: Co-director Gordon Quinn (Artistic Director and founding member of Kartemquin) and Judy Hoffman, Kartemquin Collective member and Professor of Practice in the Department of Cinema and Media Studies at the University of Chicago, are scheduled to appear for audience discussion, moderated by Al Gini, Professor of Business Ethics at Loyola University Chicago's Quinlan School of Business.